 Are there regenerative, natural treatment options?
 Absolutely!

 PRP and Stem Cell Injections

 Precise, ultrasound and x-ray guided injections can treat Navicular Bone pain due to arthritis, ligament or tendon injuries, and low back dysfunction.
-The Centeno-Schultz Clinic are experts in the treatment of foot, ankle, and leg injuries.
+The doctors at Centeno-Schultz Clinic are experts in the treatment of foot, ankle, and leg injuries.
 Board-certified, fellowship-trained physicians provide multiple treatment options including PRP and the use of your own stem cells.
 These procedures require extensive training and can not be performed by your Primary Care Physician (PCP) or orthopedist.
 To watch a PRP injection into the foot, see the video below.

 3 Things to Know About Navicular Bone Pain